Expedition Zone

 Atlas Soloists: duduk, guanzi and piri

-Gevorg Dabaghian, Guo Yazhi & Gamin Kang
+Gevorg Dabaghian, Guo Yazhi & gamin

 The Atlas Ensemble's second residency at Oranjewoud Festival will take place from May 24 to June 2, 2024.
 This culminates in the premiere of the second of a series of new compositions Joël Bons is writing for Oranjewoud Festival.
 Leading up to this special performance on June 2, you can get acquainted with a number of instruments from Asia and the Middle East that are part of the Atlas Ensemble, such as the related duduk, guanzi and the piri.